Sukram-89/hobo_24_api/README.md

-## Frans API app
+## Hobo 24 API
-This app can be used to learn how to use API's.
+This app can be used to learn how to use API's and also be used to built a frontend or learn how to test automate api's.

 ### Run project:
 Run npm start in terminal!